trychlos/pwix-tabbed/README.md

 - `paneClasses`

-    Classes to be added to each `tab-pane` element.
+    Classes to be added to each `tabbed-pane` element.

 - `paneSubTemplate`